Marmar9/Steanography-C_Py/README.md

 # Helo in kool aplikejszon
-Welcome to steanography app that lets you hide data inside waw and png files.
+This repo contains steanography app that lets you hide data inside waw and png files.
 Enjoy ( :
 ## How do i run the app ?